 Development of a Broad-Spectrum Antiviral Agent

-The project, called Development of a Broad-Spectrum Antiviral Agent, grew out of concern about the global health threat posed by viruses.
+One of our lab's research projects involves investigating vaccine resistance to viruses and resistance to autoimmune diseases.
+This project grew out of concern about the global health threat posed by viruses.

-Of primary concern is that pharmaceuticals are not available for the majority of naturally emerging or bioterrorism-engineered viruses.
+Of primary concern is that pharmaceuticals aren't available for the majority of naturally emerging or bioterrorism-engineered viruses.
 The limited success of vaccines and inhibitory drugs as antiviral therapeutics necessitates more novel approaches.
 Modulation of cellular antiviral defense mechanisms provides an approach to exploit endogenous signaling cascades for therapeutic benefit.

-Dr. Rodriguez's team of investigators recently discovered that transgenic expression of the Theiler's Murine encephalomyelitis virus (TMEV) gene, 3-D polymerase, in FVB mice results in a mouse that is resistant to virus infections.
+Our lab discovered that transgenic expression of the Theiler's Murine encephalomyelitis virus (TMEV) gene, 3D polymerase, in FVB mice results in a mouse that is resistant to virus infections.

 Significance to patient care

-The dogma in science is that up-regulation of these antiviral genes such as the natural interferons causes many autoimmune diseases in experimental animals and possibly in humans.
-Since these mice don't develop autoimmunity, it provides a unique opportunity to understand why this doesn't occur.
+The dogma in science is that up-regulation of these antiviral genes, such as the natural interferons, causes many autoimmune diseases in experimental animals and possibly in humans.
+Because these mice don't develop autoimmunity, it provides a unique opportunity to understand why this doesn't occur.